 The distribution of this Information Memorandum and related materials may be restricted by law in certain jurisdictions.
 Persons into whose possession this Information Memorandum come, or considering the subscription for, or acquisition of, Bonds, are required to inform themselves of, and to observe any of these restrictions.
 No person receiving this Information Memorandum (including trustees and nominees) may distribute it in, or send it to, such countries, except in conformity with applicable law.
 This Information Memorandum does not constitute an offer to sell or the solicitation of an offer to buy any securities other than the Bonds, or an offer to sell or the solicitation of an offer to buy Bonds in any circumstances in which such offer or solicitation is unlawful.
-Neither the Issuer nor the Joint Book Runners have authorised, nor do they authorise, the making of any offer of Bonds in circumstances in which an obligation arises for the Issuer or the Joint Book Runners to publish a prospectus for such offer.
+Neither the Issuer nor the Joint Book Runners have authorised, nor do they authorise, the making of any offer of Bonds in circumstances (i) in which an obligation arises for the Issuer or the Joint Book Runners to publish a prospectus for such offer and/or (ii) which would result in a public offering being made.
 The following sections set out specific notices in relation to certain countries that, if stricter, shall prevail over the foregoing general notice.